 Return of the Seven Review

 The first of two official sequels to John Sturges’ legendary Kurusawa adaptation, The Magnificent Seven (1960).
 Like the second one, Guns of the Magnificent Seven (1969, Paul Wendkos), it was shot in Spain (1).
-Some have observed that, unlike the Italians, the Americans brought their own Mexicans, real Mexicans that is, such as Emilio Fernandez and Rodolfo Acosta.
-However, there are a few familiar Spanish faces too.
-Fernando Rey once again plays a priest, Ricardo Palacios is a warden, and Julian Mateos and Elisa Montes are a lovely young couple.
+It offers a few real Mexican actors such as Rodolfo Acosta and Emilio Fernandez alongside several Spanish actors who used to play Mexicans in spaghetti westerns: Fernando Rey once again plays a priest, Ricardo Palacios is a warden, and Julian Mateos and Elisa Montes are a lovely young couple.

 - (1) The third sequel, Van Cleef's Magnificent Ride, clearly was a bastard son

 - (2) Fernandez is best known as General Mapache from The Wild Bunch, but he was a prolific director of his own, and Acosta – one of the best-known Mexican faces in the history of the Hollywood western – had played in many of his movies